 Child and adolescent psychiatric nursing (CAPN) as a discipline has been remarkably slow in the uptake of high fidelity human patient simulation (HFHPS) as an education tool.
 Assuming HFHPS has potential use, and the issue is one of change management, this paper speculates about how Lewin's paradigm for Planned Change might provide guidance to the specialty discipline of CAPN in development of strategies to promote adoption of HFHPS to education of pre-registration nurses.
 Kurt Lewin (1890-1947) was a seminal theorist of change, whose pioneering work has had significant impact across many disciplines.
 His theory of Planned Change has four components - Field Theory, Group Dynamics, Action Research and the 3-Step Model of Change.
 Each component is considered briefly and then combined within an example of application. © 1992-2011 eContent Management.

-McGarry, DE, Cashin, AJ & Fowler, CM 2011, ''Coming ready or not' high fidelity human patient simulation in child and adolescent psychiatric nursing education: Diffusion of Innovation', Nurse Education Today, vol. 31, no. 7, pp. 655-659.View/Download from: UTS OPUS or Publisher's site
+McGarry, DE, Cashin, AJ & Fowler, CM 2011, ''Coming ready or not' high fidelity human patient simulation in child and adolescent psychiatric nursing education: Diffusion of Innovation', Nurse Education Today, vol. 31, no. 7, pp. 655-659.View/Download from: Publisher's site

 This paper is the first to address high fidelity human patient simulation (HFHPS) as a technique to prepare pre-registration nursing students for practice in child and adolescent psychiatric nursing (CAPN).
 By examining the published literature in a systematic review, no evidence was located that discussed the application of this innovative mannequin-based educational technique for this population.
 Indeed, mental health nursing preparation generally had minimal literature addressing the adoption of HFHPS.
 Rogers' (2003) model of the Diffusion of Innovation was applied as a lens to explain this observation.
 His model fitted this observed pattern well and provided a range of explanatory paradigms.
 It was limited, however, in its predictive ability to suggest when and under what conditions HFHPS might be expected to be adopted by nursing preparation programmes for CAPN.
 At the conclusion to this examination, the absence of a conversation evident in the mental health or CAPN literature on the preparation of pre-registration nursing students using this educational technique is striking.
 The potential of this approach to be combined in new ways to better prepare nursing students for the challenges of practice in mental health or CAPN needs extensive examination.

-Newman, C, Fowler, CM & Cashin, AJ 2011, 'The development of a parenting program for incarcerated mothers in Australia: A review of prison-based parenting programs', Contemporary Nurse, vol. 39, no. 1, pp. 2-11.View/Download from: UTS OPUS or Publisher's site
+Newman, C, Fowler, CM & Cashin, AJ 2011, 'The development of a parenting program for incarcerated mothers in Australia: A review of prison-based parenting programs', Contemporary Nurse, vol. 39, no. 1, pp. 2-11.View/Download from: Publisher's site

 The increasing population of children with an incarcerated parent is a significant public health issue.
 A literature search highlighted that children of incarcerated parents experience psychological stressors that may potentially impact on health and behavioural outcomes.
 Parenting programs for prisoners may be of benefit as early parenting experiences during childhood have a significant impact on a child's future experiences as an adolescent and adult.
 A review of identified evaluation-based studies of parenting programs for prisoners (n=11), although varied in program delivery approaches and evaluation methods, suggest that such programs have the potential to improve the parenting skills, knowledge and confidence of incarcerated parents.
 Finally, this paper provides an outline of the development of an Australian based parenting program for incarcerated mothers and their young children.